YummyOreo/Great-Games/README.md

+# Thank you all in great time for having fun with this bot

 Have fun trying to run this/work on it/fix it/debug it/build off of it

 This is the Great Games thing, go though each file and look at the comments that look like this